 The only hope lies in the fact that an attacker must be an authenticated user to execute these codes remotely.

-There’s no doubt that PrintNightmare is a critical security vulnerability since it performs privileged file operations.
+There’s no doubt that PrintNightmare is a critical security vulnerability since it performs privileged file operations, compromises your network, and allows attackers access to confidential data.

 Printers Have Always Been a Soft Target for Hackers